 Assessing how well teachers are teaching and whether students are learning is essential to devise strategies for improving teaching and learning.
-First, identifying low-performing teachers and students is critical for education systems to be able to provide struggling classrooms with adequate support to improve.
+First, identifying lowperforming teachers and students is critical for education systems to be able to provide struggling classrooms with adequate support to improve.
 Second, teacher and student evaluation also helps identify good practices which can be shared across the system to improve school performance.

-SABER-Teachers considers three policy levers school systems can use to reach this goal: (1) availability of data on student achievement in order to inform teaching and policy; (2) adequate systems to monitor teacher performance; (3) multiple mechanisms to evaluate teacher performance.
+SABER-Teachers considers three policy levers school systems can use to reach this goal: (1) availability of data on student achievement in order to inform teaching and policy; (2) adequate systems to monitor teacher performance; and (3) multiple mechanisms to evaluate teacher performance.

-(1) In Côte d'Ivoire, student achievement data are collected at the national level through exams.
-All highperforming education systems ensure that there are enough student data to inform teaching and policy.
-These data ensure that three main functions are fulfilled: (1) There is a system to collect relevant and complete data on student achievement regularly; (2) There is a mechanism for public authorities to access these to inform policy; and (3) There is a mechanism to feed these data back to the school level, so that teachers can use the data to improve classroom practice.
-In Côte d'Ivoire, national student assessments are administered to students after the age of 12.
-There are four different annual exams: entry exam for the first year of secondary school, tests for the first and second cycles of secondary school, and an exam to obtain the general certificate of education.
-These assessments are sample-based, rather than covering all students, and student learning data are not be linked to teacher information.
-While the information collected through the national assessments may be useful for diagnosing the overall performance of the system, because it covers only a sample of schools, it may not help the government to identify the schools and teachers that need additional support, nor help most teachers to evaluate and adjust their own practice.
+(1) In Guinea Bissau, policy stipulates that student achievement data are collected at the national level through exams.
+All high-performing education systems ensure that there is enough student data to inform teaching and policy.
+These ensure that three main functions are fulfilled: (1) There is a system to collect relevant and complete data on student achievement regularly; (2) There is a mechanism for public authorities to access these to inform policy, and (3) There is a mechanism to feed these data back to the school level, so that teachers can use the data to improve classroom practice.
+Officially, in Guinea Bissau, student assessments are with students ages 14 and 17.
+These assessments are sample-based, and student learning data cannot be linked to teacher information.
+In addition, Guinea Bissau has not participated in any international assessments of student achievement.
+While the information collected through the national government's sample-based assessments may be useful to diagnose the overall performance of the system, it may be of little value for the government to identify schools and teachers who may need additional support, and for teachers to evaluate and adjust their own practice.

-- (2) Teachers in Côte d'Ivoire are required to participate in an external evaluation but not in internal evaluations.
-By contrast, many high-performing systems have multiple mechanisms in place to monitor teachers, including internal evaluations.
-At present, the Ministry of Public Administrative Reform tracks teachers over time, but the ministry does not monitor teacher performance over time.
-High-performing countries often have multiple systems for managing teacher information, with teachers assigned individual identification numbers that allow countries to track their performance over time.
-This is one additional way of ensuring teacher accountability. - (3) In Côte d'Ivoire, teachers are assessed based on their knowledge of the subject matter they teach, their teaching methods, and their methods for assessing students in the classroom.
+(2) Teachers are required to participate in an external evaluation but not in any internal evaluations.
+At present there are no systems in place to track teachers and monitor their performance over time.
+Highperforming countries often have different systems for managing teacher information, and teachers are often assigned individual identification numbers, which allow countries to track their performance over time.
+This is one additional way of ensuring teacher accountability.

+(3) In Guinea Bissau, teachers are assessed based on their knowledge of the subject matter they teach.
 Research suggests that no single method of evaluating teacher performance is fail-safe.
 Most high-performing systems conduct teacher evaluations using a multiplicity of mechanisms of data collection and varied criteria for assessment (Figure 7).